 Adventure Route: Drive Highway 2 to the western edge of Cashmere.
 About 100 or 200 yards east of Milepost 110, turn north on Hay Canyon Rd.
 Drive one mile until pavement’s end.
 Park 40 yards past pavement’s end in a pullout (el.
 1,440’).
 Don’t park on the pavement, it’s a tow zone.

 Hay Canyon Info: The public dirt road up Hay Canyon ends 1.7 miles uphill from pavement’s end.
 Here the road enters private land and is gated at the entrance to Hay Canyon Ranch.
-The ranch is used by paragliders who are connected to Air Play (instructional program, 509-782-5543, www.paraglide.com) or who receive permission from the ranch (message center, 509-782-4382).
-As of June 2008, the owners of the ranch were working with the Forest Service to see if a trail system could be extended into the ranch.
+The ranch is used by Aerial Paragliding school (509-782-5543, www.paragliding.us).
+As of Spring 2021, the Hay Canyon Ranch, partnering with the Chelan-Douglas Land Trust, will allow public hiking access via a trail head in Nahahum Canyon.
+Click here for more information.

 Adventure Route up Tibbetts: (Distances stated in reference to the starting point).
 Signage placed by the Forest Service indicates this route is for foot traffic (mountain bikes and motorcycles are prohibited).